medialab-ku/medialab-ku.github.io/english/index.md

 * A paper accepted for publication in IEEE TVCG is invited for presentation at ISMAR 2020.

 #### 2020.07
-* Kihyun Yu starts his career at NAVER LABS AR Team.
+* Kihyun Yu (with M.S.) starts his career at NAVER LABS AR Team.
 * We are awarded a 10-year grant (of annual budget $3M) from the Ministry of Science and ICT.
 The project title is “Medical Superintelligence based on Digital Twins.”

 #### 2020.04